tkf/neorg/doc/source/index.rst

        See `reStructuredText Directives`_ for more information and the basic directives defined by docutils.

-       NEOrg defines varikous special for displaying and organizing data effectively (see :ref:`special-directives`).
+       NEOrg defines various special for displaying and organizing data effectively (see :ref:`special-directives`).

    page path